riscv/meta-riscv/docs/BeagleV-Ahead.md

 BeagleV-Ahead is a RISC-V platform with an Alibaba T-Head TH1520 SoC (2GHz quad-core 64-bit Xuantee C910).

-The board supports booting from both eMMC and SD card. eMMC can be flashed using fastboot, while the generated WIC image can be flashed directly to an SD card.
+The board supports booting Linux from both eMMC and SD card.
+The boot ROM starts U-Boot from the eMMC boot area, not from the SD card, so U-Boot has to be installed to eMMC once (see "Installing U-Boot to eMMC" below).
 U-Boot looks for a bootable SD card first and falls back to eMMC, so the same image boots from the medium it is written to.

 How to Build
 ============